Landozo/LumiaExpansionPacks/Guides/LandoSMUG.md

 Click the chain icon to insert your prompt into the list below.

-Drag your prompt to where you want it and hit save.
+Drag your prompt to where you want it and hit save on the preset way up top.

+> [!TIP]
-You can use nemo preset extension to help you navigate giant presets more easily, but it can be a bit glitchy, so remember to save often!
+> You can use nemo preset extension to help you navigate giant presets more easily, but it can be a bit glitchy, so remember to save often!

 ### Editing my Prompt